Revised Grants Policy Statement Provides Key Guidance

 December 11, 2015

-I am pleased to introduce myself to those of you who do not yet know me: I’m Shelley Carow, Chief Grants Management Officer in the NCCIH Office of Grants Management.
+I am pleased to introduce myself to those of you who do not yet know me: I’m Shelley Headley, Chief Grants Management Officer in the NCCIH Office of Grants Management.
 I look forward to sharing information and tips with you through this blog.

 The Office of Grants Management oversees the administration of grants before and after awards are issued.
 We are also the Center’s focal point for all business-related activities associated with the negotiation, award, and administration of grants and cooperative agreements.